Jiggly-Balls/python-config/README.md

 ### Tips

-I personally prefer to use `uv run` for running these tools, which means I also need to add them to my environment before running which I don't mind.
+I personally prefer to use `uv run` for running these tools, which means I also need to add them to my environment before running, which I don't mind.

 Others recommend using `uvx` or `uv tool run` for running CLI tools.
 If you don't want to have separate dev dependancies for formatting/linting/type checking, you can use the other method.